USA

 The U.S. Weather Service declared a flash flood emergency in several locations in Kerr County, about 100 kilometers northwest of San Antonio, Thursday night.
 That night, more than 300 liters per square meter of rainfall accumulated in the Hunt area, where Camp Mystic is located, and the Guadalupe River rose 8 meters in just 45 minutes, sweeping away homes and vehicles.

 State emergency management officials had warned Thursday that West and Central Texas would experience heavy rains and threats of flash flooding in the coming days, citing forecasts from the Federal Weather Service.
 But as the hours pass, voices grow louder, warning that the camp and others in the area did not receive adequate warning or make the necessary preparations to prevent the tragedy.
-Texas Division of Emergency Management Director Nim Kidd issued an explanation Friday night that the weather forecasts in question "did not predict the amount of rain" that actually fell.
+Texas Division of Emergency Management Director Nim Kidd justified his actions Friday night by stating that the weather forecasts in question "did not predict the amount of rain" that actually fell.

 The situation reminds residents of this area, which is accustomed to flooding, of a similar tragedy in July 1987, when ten teenagers died at a Christian camp in the town of Comfort, which also suffered significant damage this time.